 Some file formats can be converted, meaning they can be changed to other file types when you download assets or share assets.
 Each Widen Collective site has its own set of conversion formats.
 Conversion formats that display when you download or share assets depend on your role.
+They're determined by Collective admins and set up by the Widen Central Support team.

 Image files can be converted into specific file size, DPI, color space, and file format.
 Video files can be converted into a specific bitrate, frame rate, or pixel width and height.
 Files can be converted to at least one format other than original format.